derhansen/sf_event_mgt/Documentation/ForAdministrators/EmailAttachments/Index.rst

          boolean

    :Description:
-         If set, a iCal file for the event will be attached to the user e-mail
+         If set, a iCal file for the event will be attached to the user email

    :Default:
          empty